How I work

 Through somatic experiencing and gentle, body-based practices, we’ll focus on:

-Survival Responses (Fight, Flight, Freeze, Fawn): Recognize reactions and move from reaction into choice.
+Survival Responses (Fight, Flight, Freeze, Fawn): Noticing habitual reactions and creating more choice in how you respond.

 MY TRAINING

-Somatic Experiencing Beginning Level through Somatic Experiencing International
+Somatic Experiencing Intermediate Level through Somatic Experiencing International

 Certified Trauma-Informed Coach through Moving the Human Spirit